ichux/elements/README.md

 # How to set up this project
 Please ensure that you follow this process to the latter for it to run as expected.
-Type *make bootstrap* as the first command to ensure some necessary files are created for this project to work.
+Type *make bootstrap* as the first command to ensure a necessary file is created for this project to work.

 > Set Up for Development
 1. type _make build c=dev_